-Following payment of a dividend in Century Metals shares, completion of the Century Metals spinout as a TSXV listed public company, subsequent acquisition of Reyna Silver Corp. as well as establishing new management for Reyna Silver Corp., it is now appropriate to focus on other opportunities.

-The sustained recovery in the iron ore market opens an opportunity to re-evaluate and advance our extensive iron ore holdings and particularly our flagship Joyce DSO project.
+Following a dividend payment in Century Metals shares, completion of the Century Metals spinout as a TSXV listed public company and the subsequent RTO transaction of Reyna Silver Corp., our Company is again re-focusing on its iron ore project development.
+The sustained recovery in the iron ore market now opens an opportunity to advance our extensive iron ore holdings and particularly, our flagship Joyce Lake DSO project.

-For our food business segment, the permanent closing of our mainland China food operations allows management to now further focus on advancing an already successful and profitable Hong Kong food distribution business.

-After several years of hard work to diversify our business during the bottom of the cyclic iron ore market, Century management is pleased to have delivered a profitable quarter.
-Century has emerged as a simplified company positioned to move forward with a well-established and profitable countercyclical food business to complement our iron ore development activities.
+After several years of hard work diversifying our business during an extraordinary long bottom of the cyclic iron ore market, Century management is pleased to have created demonstrable value in our food subsidiary, delivering both a profitable quarter and half year to date.
+Our Company has emerged streamlined with a well-established, profitable and countercyclical food business to complement our iron ore development activities.